 I’ve been musing about the rejection of Christianity in favor of atheism and have come up with the following list on how to become an atheist.

 1) Attend church (earlier the better)

 2) Get “born again” (again the earlier the better but preferably around 5 to 10 years of age)

 3) Attend Sunday School (be sure to saturate these years with focusing on developing good Christian character)

-4) Go to youth group (begin the process of entertaining the shit out of yourself)
+4) Go to youth group (begin the process of amusing yourself to death)